-Mr. David Mullen is President of Lyncorp Manufacturing Ltd., a publicly traded oilfield construction and environmental services company.
-Prior thereto, Mr. Mullen spent approximately 28 years in various capacities within the Mullen Group of companies.
-At the
+Mr. David Mullen is Chairman of Cordy Oilfield Services Inc., a publicly traded oilfield, construction and environmental services company.
+He is also President of Lyncorp Manufacturing Ltd. Prior thereto, Mr. Mullen spent approximately 28 years in various capacities within the Mullen Group of companies.
+At the time of his departure from Mullen Group, he was Vice President of Mullen Trucking L.P